nielswitte/OpenSim-CMS/api/README.md

 | currentPassword   | String    | [Optional] The user's current password, only required when no WRITE permissions for users |

 ### Delete user
+This will remove an user from the CMS, however it is not recommended to use.
+All files, comments and meetings are attached to an user, removing the user can cause items to disappear.
+The recommended solution is to set all permissions to `NONE` for an user.

 ```http
 DELETE /api/user/<USER-ID>/ HTTP/1.1
 ```

 ## Avatars
+The CMS user can not be used in the OpenSim environment.
+OpenSim works with Avatars, which are independent of the CMS.
+However, Avatars can be linked to an OpenSim-CMS user, to access data from a specific user.

 ### Link avatar to user
 To match an UUID of a user to the user in the CMS the following command can be used.